 Most of us are familiar with the popular fruit, watermelon.
 The bright red flesh and black seeds make for some sweet, juicy eating and fun seed spitting.
-But are yellow watermelons natural?
+Are yellow watermelons natural though?
 With over 1,200 varieties of watermelon on the market today, from seedless to pink to black rinded, it should be no surprise that, yes, even yellow fleshed types are available.

 Are Yellow Watermelons Natural?